 After the garden season has closed, do you ever wish you could grow food indoors?
-Maybe it seems like a pipe dream.
+Maybe it seems like a dream — what other people do.
+But you?
 You think your winter food will come solely from what you’ve preserved and what you can buy at the grocery store.

 But it doesn’t have to be that way.
 Even if you have a small indoor space, you can add fresh vegetables and herbs to your table, even in the dead of winter.

 In this episode of the Beginner’s Garden Podcast and in the article below, Ashley from Dirty Paws Homestead shares her tips to get started growing food indoors.
 Before Ashley and her husband moved to their current homestead in central Alberta, Canada, they made their home in a 1300-square foot townhouse.
 In that townhouse, Ashley learned how to grow some of her own vegetables and herbs in a tiny closet throughout the long, Canadian winter.

 If Ashley can grow food indoors in her small townhouse, anyone can!
 Click below to listen to our conversation or continue reading.

 *links below contain affiliate links

 Getting Started Growing Food Indoors

 One day Ashley stumbled upon a kit for growing microgreens and she was hooked.
 From there she started small-space hydroponics and began exploring other indoor growing techniques.

 Growing Microgreens Indoors